 Get-ADObject (Get-ADRootDSE).schemaNamingContext -Property objectVersion

-The result of the command is to get the ObjectVersion attribute, which is the version number of the Active Directory Schema.
+The command returns the ObjectVersion attribute value, which is the version number of the Active Directory Schema.
 In our example, the schema version is 69, which corresponds to Windows Server 2012 R2.

 The following table lists the correspondence between Windows Server versions and versions of the Active Directory Schema.